Dooley Womack: Professional career

-Before the major leagues
+Minor leagues

-Womack spent eight seasons in the minor leagues before making his major league debut.

 1958–1959

 On June 25, 1958, Yankees scout Ted Petoskey signed the 18-year-old Womack to a contract, giving him a $2,500 bonus.
 He reported to the St. Petersburg Saints of the Class-D Florida State League the following day and on July 5, he made his first professional appearance, a start against the Cocoa Indians.
 In his first game, he allowed eight hits, four walks and three earned runs in seven innings, while striking out six batters, earning the victory.
 Offensively, he collected one hit in four at-bats and scored a run.

 Womack pitched in 11 games for the Saints that season, making eight starts and going 6–3 with a 2.38 ERA, allowing 52 hits in 68 innings of work.
 He was the only pitcher on the 1958 Saints to ever make the major leagues.
 At the plate, he hit .276 with 4 RBI, collecting eight hits in 29 at-bats.

 Prior to the start of the season, it was believed that Womack would begin 1959 with the St. Petersburg Saints, however he was released and sent to the Fargo-Moorhead Twins of the Class-C Northern League.
 He spent his entire season with the Twins, going 13–9 with a 4.50 ERA in 31 games (22 starts).
 In 172 innings, he allowed 175 hits, 18 home runs and 86 earned runs to score.
 He led the team in losses and home runs allowed and finished second in victories, games, games started, innings pitched, hits allowed, runs and earned runs allowed, and walks surrendered.
 He hit .274 with 11 RBI offensively, recording 20 hits — including five doubles — in 73 at-bats.